 Throughout this section we fix a smooth connected variety $X$ with an effective action of a finite group $G$, such that $\ov{X}=X/G$ is smooth.
 We denote by $X^{fr}\sub X$ the open subset on which the action of $G$ is free.
 Recall that $X_\la\sub X$ denotes the $\la$-invariant locus in $X$ (where $\la$ runs over a set of representatives of conjugacy classes in $G$), and $\ov{X}_\la=X_\la/C(\la)$.
-For each $\la$, and every connected component $Y\sub X_\la$ let us denote by $W(Y)$ the quotient of $C(\la)$ that acts effectively on $Y$, and let $Y^{fr}\sub X_\la$ denote the open subset on which $W(Y)$ acts freely.
+Note that the ideal sheaf of $X_\la$ is generated locally by elements of the form $\la^*(f)-f$, with $f\in\OO_X$, and with this subscheme structure $X_\la$ is smooth.